dv0gt/kustomize-graph-md/README.md

 # Kustomize Markdown Graph

+## Disclaimer

+*At the moment, only kustomize dependencies under the `resources:` section are inlcuded in the resulting markdown graph.*

 ## Binary build

 For local build, run `./build.sh` on your machine.
 This will create a linux executable with the name `kustomize-markdown`.